AC-BO-Hackathon/BOPE-GPT/README.md

 App prototype developed by [Ratish Panda](https://github.com/imperorrp): [App](https://bope-gpt.vercel.app/)

-**All authors contribute significantly to the project.
+**All authors contributed significantly to the project.
 A CRediT authorship statement is available at the end of the README**

 # The first steps